7 min read · Cost

 Quick Answers

-Yes — we do both and have no reason to push the larger project when the smaller one is right.
+Yes.
+We do both kinds of work and have no reason to push the larger project when the smaller one is right for your home and timeline.

 Sources